 What does aloe vera do?
 Enjoy our easy but accurate explanation.
 Aloe vera is a desert plant.
 It contains 99.5% water that, without a proper water-tight container, would evaporate in a jiffy.
-So, one of the things any aloe vera plant is acutely focussed on, is the preservation of that ‘container’ which in biology terms is called ‘Epithelium‘.
+That is why one of the things an aloe vera plant is acutely focussed on, is the preservation of that ‘container’ which in biology terms is called ‘Epithelium‘.

 People also have epithelium, so do horses.
 It is our skin, our hair and our nails.
 It is also the lining of our digestive tract, the lining of our respiratory tract and the lining or our urogenital tract.
-That’s an enormous area of differently looking tissue.
+That is an enormous area of very differently looking tissue.
 But anatomically it all is covering epithelial tissue.
-For horses or dogs some epithelium is named differently e.g. coat, mane, tail, hooves.
+For horses some epithelium is named differently e.g. coat, mane, tail, hooves.

-So, when you ingest properly-grown, properly-processed aloe vera (you do not wish to eat aloe vera as a plant because this will give you diarrhoea!) you ingest molecules that focus on the repair and renewal of epithelial tissue.
+When you ingest properly-grown (organic is best), properly-processed whole leaf aloe vera (you do not wish to eat aloe vera as a plant because this will give you diarrhoea!) you ingest molecules that focus on the repair and renewal of epithelial tissue.
 Small wonder what flourishes… skin, hair, nails, digestion and to a lesser degree breathing and bladder.

 When an aloe vera plant gets damaged, there’s a breach that needs to be seen to quickly before its water evaporates.
 When people get skin damage (including sunburn) or a breach along the digestive tract (very inhospitable location), the ingested aloe vera does what this plant is so superbly good at, it swiftly supports the body’s fixing of the breached area.
 Stopping you from ‘evaporating’ in a way.
 As well you know, the best and always the safest way to fix anything is from the inside out.
 So feed your body cleverly to support this to happen better.